-The Council finds that this amendment has no effect on the health and safety of the public.
-In its amendment request, Energy Northwest assured the Council that the amendment will not affect its ability to comply with any term or condition of the existing SCAs affecting public health and safety.
-This finding is consistent with assurances made by the Supply System in its NRC application and with NRC findings.
-In its No Significant Hazards Consideration Evaluation, the Supply System concluded that the change in names (i) will not "involve a significant increase in the probability or consequences of any potential accident previously evaluated," (ii) will not "create the possibility of a new or different kind of accident," and (iii) will not affect the margin of safety at the plant.
+The Council finds that these amendments have has no effect on the health and safety of the public.
+In their its amendment requests, Energy Northwest assured the Council that the changes in names amendment will not affect its ability to comply with any term or condition of the existing SCAs affecting public health and safety.
+This finding is consistent with assurances made by the Supply System in its NRC application and with NRC findings.7 In its No Significant Hazards Consideration Evaluation, the Supply System concluded that the change in names (i) will not "involve a significant increase in the probability or consequences of any potential accident previously evaluated," (ii) will not "create the possibility of a new or different kind of accident," and (iii) will not affect the margin of safety at the plant.